Stationary scattering theory on mainifolds, I: Introduction

+Our paper extensively employs explicit commutator computations of differential operators and to a limited degree tools from functional analysis (primarily semigroup theory).
+Similarly microlocal analysis is virtually absent in this paper.
+As an advantage our assumptions on regularity and decay properties of perturbations appear rather weak.

-Based on the results of this paper, in \cite{IS3} we develop fully the stationary scattering theory in a similar but slightly more restrictive framework, and in particular we provide a complete characterization of asymptotics for appropriate generalized eigenfunctions at infinity.
+Based on the results of this paper, in \cite{IS3} we develop fully the stationary scattering theory in a similar but somewhat more restrictive framework, and in particular we provide a complete characterization of asymptotics for appropriate generalized eigenfunctions at infinity.
+The radiation condition bounds of the present paper (see Corollary \ref{thm:radiation-conditions}) appear to a large extent as new results in a manifold setting and will play a crucial role for this study.